mayankpathak4513/Locating_maps_using_ipython/README.md

 # display world map
 world_map
 ```
+Go ahead.
+Try zooming in and out of the rendered map above.

+All locations on a map are defined by their respective Latitude and Longitude values.
+So you can create a map and pass in a center of Latitude and Longitude values of [0,0].

+Let's create a map centered around India and play with the zoom level to see how it affects the rendered map

 #### Let's create a map centered around India and play with the zoom level to see how it affects the rendered map
 ```